dialeleven/react-todo-app-medium/README.md

 The Medium.com tutorial covers reading the TODO list, TODO items, creating a new TODO, and deleting a TODO.
 Additional functionality was developed with the aid of the "Master React" book (updating/editing a TODO item) and other online resources.

-This is a great project to get aquainted with how React works from working with:
+This is a great project to get aquainted with React by working with:
 - components
 - JSX syntax
 - managing state (useState)